belle2/basf2/online_book/basf2/various_additions.rst

 As you may guess from its unfriendly typing, "Bremsstrahlung" is a German word, literally meaning "braking radiation"; it is used to describe the electromagnetic radiation that particles emit when decelerating.
-You can read more about it in the many, many pages avaiable on the internet, starting with `Wikipedia <https://en.wikipedia.org/wiki/Bremsstrahlung>`_ and the `PDG review <https://pdg.lbl.gov/2020/reviews/rpp2020-rev-passage-particles-matter.pdf>`_.
+You can read more about it in the many, many pages available on the Internet, starting with `Wikipedia <https://en.wikipedia.org/wiki/Bremsstrahlung>`_ and the `PDG review <https://pdg.lbl.gov/2020/reviews/rpp2020-rev-passage-particles-matter.pdf>`_.

-At Belle II, Bremsstrahlung radiation is emited by particles when traversing the different detector components.
+At Belle II, Bremsstrahlung radiation is emitted by particles when traversing the different detector components.
 As the largest material load is near the interaction region, most Bremsstrahlung radiation is expected to originate there.
 The total radiated power due to Bremsstrahlung by a particle of charge